 Provide companionship, light housekeeping, laundry, meal planning and preparation, and exercise reminders.

 Provide medication reminders, bathing assistance, grooming, feeding and mobility assistance.

-Provide support for your loved one and your family through the changing behaviors often seen with Alzheimer's disease.
+Provide support for your loved one and your family through the changing behaviors often with dementia.

 What is Dementia Care?